thelowsunoverthemoon/mahler.c/Addon Documentation/Key Signature.md

 ### Print Function

-This function prints a KeySig, similar to the other key signature functions.
-However, this also has the *type* parameter to specify the format.
+This function prints a KeySig, similar to the other print functions.
+However, this also has the *type* parameter to specify the format (see enum DispKeySig).

 ```C
 void printKeySig(char* prefix, KeySig key, char* suffix, enum DispKeySig type);